classgraph/classgraph/README.md

 [See the wiki for complete documentation and usage information.](https://github.com/classgraph/classgraph/wiki)

-## Status

-**FastClasspathScanner was renamed to ClassGraph, and released as version 4**.

-ClassGraph has a completely revamped API.
-See the [porting notes](https://github.com/classgraph/classgraph/wiki/Porting-FastClasspathScanner-code-to-ClassGraph) for information on porting from the older FastClasspathScanner version 3 API.
+**ClassGraph was known as FastClasspathScanner prior to version 4**.
+See the [porting notes](https://github.com/classgraph/classgraph/wiki/Porting-FastClasspathScanner-code-to-ClassGraph) for information on porting from the older FastClasspathScanner API.

-In particular, the Maven group id has changed from `io.github.lukehutch.fast-classpath-scanner` to **`io.github.classgraph`** in version 4.
-Please see the new [Maven dependency rule](https://github.com/classgraph/classgraph/wiki) and module "requires" line in the Wiki documentation.

 ## Mailing List